Inferis/Inferis.github.io/content/posts/2015-05-27-swift-an-array-of-protocols.md

 But now those three methods remain.
 Let's implement them.

-First of all, we need a place to store our thingyNotifiers:
+First of all, we need a place to store our `ThingyNotifier` instances:

 ```swift
 private var notifiers: [ThingyNotifier] = []